nerenther/AzurePHPWebAppTest/README.md

 # AzurePHPWebAppTest
-Testing web app with code from github
+Testing web app with code from github.
+The web page will simply display the contents of an application setting in Azure called TestVariable (which you will need to create manually in the app service)